Build apps with Shopify CLI

 How it works

 In Shopify CLI, scaffolded directories of code are called projects.

-There are two types of app projects that can be created and managed with the CLI:
+There are three types of app projects that can be created and managed with the CLI:

 Each project type creates a Shopify app with similar features.
 However, the development experiences are different because of their different programming languages and frameworks.